a-rebmann/llms4pm/README.md

     - 'pair.sh' for A-SAD using LLMs
     - 'trace.sh' for T-SAD using LLMs
     - 'activity.sh' for S-NAP using LLMs
+    - 'next_activity.sh' for S-DFD using LLMs (sorry for the strage naming...)
+    - 'pt.sh' for S-PTD using LLMs
     - 'trace_activity.sh' for multi-task T-SAD and S-NAP using LLMs
     - 'pair_roberta.sh' for A-SAD using RoBERTa
     - 'trace_roberta.sh' for T-SAD using RoBERTa